Airlines PNG Flight 4684: Aircraft

 The aircraft involved in the accident was a De Havilland Canada Twin Otter, registered in Papua New Guinea as P2-MCB.
 It had a serial number of PCE-PG0073.
-The aircraft was configured to carry 19 passengers and two crew, and had a maximum take-off weight of 5,670 kg.
-The aircraft was fitted with the required equipment for two-pilot IFR flight, but an autopilot system was not fitted in the aircraft.
+The aircraft was configured to carry 19 passengers and two crew, with a maximum take-off weight of 5,670 kg.
+The aircraft was fitted with the required equipment for two-pilot Instrument Flight Rules.
+An autopilot system was not fitted in the aircraft.
 The aircraft had accumulated a total flying time of 46,700 hours.
+The aircraft was built in 1974.

 Passengers

-The aircraft was carrying 11 passengers and 2 crew.
+The aircraft was carrying 11 passengers and two crew.
 The passengers included eight Australian tourists on their way to trek the Kokoda Track, two tour guides (one Australian and one Papua New Guinean) from No Roads Expeditions tour company, and a Japanese tourist.
 Seven of the nine Australian passengers on board came from Victoria, and two from Queensland.
-Aboard the flight was part-time tour guide Matthew Leonard, who was the son of Western Australia police inspector Bill Leonard.
+Aboard the flight was a part-time tour guide Matthew Leonard, who was the son of Western Australia police inspector Bill Leonard.

 The Captain was Jannie Moala from Papua New Guinea.
 She had accumulated 2,177 flying hours, of which 1,836 of them were on the Twin Otter.
-AIC found no evidence that she had been trained by Airlines PNG for Global Positioning System (GPS).
+AIC found no evidence that she had been trained by Airlines PNG for use of the Global Positioning System (GPS).
 However, training records that were provided by the operator showed that items identified within the operator's training syllabus that included the introduction to, and use of the GPS for en route navigation had been marked by the training captain as complete.
 No evidence as to the extent of that training, or level of understanding attained by Moala, was provided by the operator.
 The operator stated that at about the time of the accident, a GPS training package specific to the conduct of GPS non-precision approaches was being introduced.

 The co-pilot was First Officer Rodney Souka from Papua New Guinea.
 He had accumulated 2,150 flying hours, of which 1,940 were on the Twin Otter.
-AIC did not find any evidence that Souka had been trained by Airlines PNG for Global Positioning System (GPS) of the aircraft.
+AIC did not find any evidence that Souka had been trained by Airlines PNG for using the Global Positioning System (GPS) on the aircraft.